-All students seeking the Bachelor of Science degree must complete seven credits of natural science and/or mathematics in addition to the four credits of natural science in the general education requirements, for a total of 11 credits.
+All students seeking the Bachelor of Science degree must complete 11 credits of natural science and/or mathematics.
+In addition, all courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program count toward the total.

-School of Letters and Sciences Graduation Requirement
+School of Humanities Graduation Requirement